scylladb/scylladb/docs/dev/maintainer.md

    GUI and their result is posted as a comment to the Github pull request.
 This has to be done manually by the contributor for patches posted to the mailing-list.

+### Exceptions for the don't commit your own code rule

+These exceptions are for commits that are administrative in nature.

+1. submodule updates (the submodule's commits will have been reviewed separately)

+2. frozen toolchain updates (changes to tools/toolchain/image; these only refresh external package versions)

 ## Guidelines for evaluating backports